-Consulting with a scaffolding accident attorney can help assess the details of the case and determine if you have grounds for a lawsuit to seek compensation for injuries and damages (See more on when to hire a personal injury lawyer).
+Consulting with a scaffolding accident attorney can help assess the details of the case and determine if you have grounds for a lawsuit to seek compensation for injuries and damages.

 What Causes Scaffolding Accidents?